|Nutrition Facts (per serving)|

 When it comes to baking, it can be challenging to find gluten-free alternatives for your favorite recipes.
-If you need a gluten-free option when making pies, this almond flour pie crust is an excellent choice.
-This recipe is entirely grain-free because almond flour isn't a type of milled flour, rather it is simply finely ground almonds.
+This almond flour pie crust is an excellent choice when you need a gluten-free option when making pies.
+The recipe is entirely grain-free because almond flour isn't a type of milled flour, rather it is simply finely ground almonds.

 Since an almond flour pie crust doesn't contain any gluten, it cannot be rolled and shaped in the same ways as a traditional flour-based pastry crust.
-This crust is easy because instead of rolling it out and transferring to the pie pan, it is simply pressed into the pan.
+This crust is simply pressed into the pan, similar to a graham cracker crust.
 If you want to decorate the rim of the pie crust, using a fork and pressing it into the top edge works best.

 In a large bowl, combine the almond flour with the salt.